+I seek leave to have the second reading speech incorporated in Hansard.

+Leave granted.

-I have great pleasure in introducing the Strata Schemes Management Amendment Bill.
-The bill further demonstrates the Carr Government's commitment to ongoing review and refinement of legislation that affects so many in our community: those who live in, own, or operate commercial activities in strata complexes.
-There are nearly 70,000 strata schemes in New South Wales, ranging from simple two-lot suburban developments to massive 700-lot high-rise complexes.
-Medium-density and high-density living is becoming more and more a part of urban life, and strata title is by far the preferred choice for those who develop and market these buildings.
-The operation of strata buildings and the handling of the associated administrative tasks by owners' corporations has in many instances become more complex since the first strata management legislation commenced in 1974 via the Strata Titles Act 1973.
+I have great pleasure in introducing the Strata Schemes Management Amendment Bill 2003 today.
+This Bill further demonstrates the Carr Government's commitment to ongoing review and refinement of legislation that affects so many in our community-those who live in, own or operate commercial activities in strata complexes.

+There are nearly 60,000 strata schemes in existence in NSW ranging from simple two-lot suburban developments to massive 700-lot high rise complexes.

+Medium and high density living is becoming more and more a part of urban life and strata title is by far the preferred choice for those who develop and market these buildings.

+The operation of strata buildings and the handling of the associated administrative tasks by owners corporations has in many instances become more complex since the first strata management legislation commenced in 1974 via the Strata Titles Act 1973.

 Due to the sophistication and variety of modern developments, there are many more issues that owners' corporations or their managing agents now have to deal with.

 Some strata schemes are now so large that they have more people living in them than entire villages and towns.
 Their annual budgets may be millions of dollars.

-This bill deals with a number of necessary improvements to strata legislation.
-The original idea of strata title came about as a New South Wales invention in 1961.
-Although there is no doubt that the concept of strata ownership, where individuals have title to their own space but share the responsibility for common areas, has weathered the 42 years of operation in New South Wales very well, some fundamental improvements to the management provisions of the law are needed.
+This Bill deals with a number of necessary improvements to strata legislation.
+The original idea of strata title came about as a NSW invention in 1961.
+While there is no doubt that the concept of strata ownership, where individuals have title to their own space but share in the responsibility for common areas, has weathered the 42 years of operation in NSW very well, some fundamental improvements to the management provisions of the law are needed.

-The refinements in this bill include matters identified during the national competition policy review of the Strata Schemes Management Act 1996 carried out during 2001.
-The first round of amendments arising from the national competition policy review were passed by this Parliament in November 2002.
-Dealing mainly with caretaker contracts, proxy voting, and priority voting rights of mortgagees, these amendments commenced operation on 10 February this year.
-These matters were identified as matters of some priority and were brought in ahead of the broader package of necessary reforms that arose during the national competition policy review process.
+The refinements in this Bill include matters identified during the National Competition Policy Review of the Strata Schemes Management Act 1996 carried out during 2001.

+The first round of amendments arising from the National Competition Policy Review were passed by this Parliament in November 2002.

+Dealing mainly with caretaker contracts, proxy voting and priority voting rights of mortgagees, these amendments commenced operation on 10 February this year.
+These matters were identified as matters of some priority and were brought in ahead of the broader package of necessary reforms that arose during the National Competition Policy review process.
 However, it is now time to address the other matters, a brief summary of which I will give shortly.

-In June this year the Government released an issues paper entitled "Living in Strata Developments in 2003".
-This cross-agency paper covered a wide range of issues connected to strata schemes, including the special concerns affecting very large high-rise developments, building quality and fire safety issues, and the mechanism for terminating schemes when their practical life comes to an end.
-Submissions from 113 interested parties were received, including strata lot owners, executive committee office bearers, developers, managers, lawyers and government agencies.
-The issues paper included the national competition policy recommendations and provided a further opportunity for people to comment on them.
-As a result of the national competition policy review, the "Living in Strata Developments in 2003" issues paper, and the Government's awareness of current aspects of the law needing to be overhauled, a package of refinements is provided by the bill.
+In June this year the Government released an Issues Paper, Living in Strata Developments in 2003.

+This cross-agency Paper covered a wide range of issues connected to strata schemes including the special concerns affecting the very large high-rise developments, building quality and fire safety issues and the mechanism for terminating schemes when their practical life comes to an end.

+Submissions from 113 interested parties were received, including strata lot owners, executive committee office-bearers, developers, managers, lawyers and Government agencies.
+The Issues Paper included the NCP recommendations and provided a further opportunity for people to comment on them.

+As a result of the National Competition Policy review, the Living in Strata Developments in 2003 Issues Paper and the Government's awareness of current aspects of the law needing to be overhauled, there is a package of refinements contained in the Bill before the House today.